 It might also be a good idea to invest in a pregnancy support belt for your growing bump, like this one by Lola&Lykke.

 Your baby’s internal sex organs are fully developed on the inside, while on the outside, there’s still a few final tweeks happening on the outside.

 You might notice that you’ve gained a little bit of weight, which is totally normal, and although morning sickness may still be lingering, it won’t stick around for much longer (fingers crossed!).

 How big is baby?
-Around the size of a lemon ‒ about 3 inches or 76mm.
+Around the size of a lemon or a peach ‒ about 3 inches or 76mm.

 Week 13 of pregnancy symptoms: The second trimester brings with it a whole host of fun pregnancy symptoms week by week… constipation, discharge, more visible veins, and, maybe, a little bit of a bump.

 🔎 Dig deeper: 13 Weeks Pregnant: What to Expect